15 Types of Squash A-Z + Nutrition Benefits

 Types of Winter Squash

 - Acorn Squash: acorn squash is actually shaped like an acorn!
 Their flesh is green with yellow and the skin is thin enough to eat.
-I love roasting acorn squash as a delicious side dish or grain bowl addition.
+I love roasting acorn squash halves to make stuffed squash, or slicing and roasting as a delicious side dish or grain bowl addition.

 Acorn squash nutrition